 The DWP will look at whether there is anyone in a closer relationship to the deceased who could reasonably be expected to pay.
 For example, if the deceased had a spouse who is working and not on benefits, the DWP may decide that person should cover the cost instead.

-What Does Funeral Expenses Payment Cover?
+What Does Funeral Expenses Payment Cover in 2026?

 What Is Included